An animation of the QTZ 2023 jaunty peach mascot walking with a spring in their step.

 Yes!
 The Steel Yard hosts a variety of events throughout the year, including Queer/Trans Zinefest.
 All Steel Yard events are 100% wheelchair accessible.
 Event attendees have access to both a fully ADA accessible portable restroom as well as custom wheelchair-accessible picnic tables.

 We are holding this event outside and will have a designated organizer to hand out masks.
 We ask that you consider wearing masks even though this is an outside event.
 If you are interacting with an exhibitor or organizer wearing a mask, it would be kind to reciprocate by putting on a mask as well.
 We will have both surgical masks and K95 masks (upon request) for exhibitors, volunteers, and attendees.
 If you have cold or flu-like symptoms, we ask that you not attend the event.
-We will have a limited supply of rapid tests available for exhibitors and volunteers.
+We will have a limited supply of rapid tests available for exhibitors and volunteers at our reading and the zinefest itself.

 We are not selling food, but there are a variety of options nearby, including Subway, Dunkin Donuts, and Vasilios Pizza right around the corner.
 If you’re looking for a cafe, New Harvest Coffee is just across the street.